This is a summary, written by members of the CITF Secretariat, of:

-While serological immunoassays that exploit antigen-antibody binding (e.g., ELISAsAn enzyme-linked immunosorbent assay (ELISA) is a laboratory technique used to detect the presence of antigens in a biological sample.
-An ELISA, like other types of immunoassays, relies on antibodies to detect a target antigen (e.g., viral proteins) using highly specific antibody-antigen interactions.) are well suited to identify SARS-CoV-2 proteins and anti-SARS-CoV-2 antibodies, they are unable to provide a comprehensive overview of the antibody response.
+While serological immunoassays that exploit antigen-antibody binding (e.g., ELISAs) are well suited to identify SARS-CoV-2 proteins and anti-SARS-CoV-2 antibodies, they are unable to provide a comprehensive overview of the immune response.
 Limitations of such tests, which can affect their accuracy, include, among other things, semi-quantitative as opposed to precise quantitative measurements, lack of standardization to enable comparison across assay platforms, potential cross-reactivity with irrelevant targets, and it could be laborious to differentiate between antibody subclasses (i.e., IgG1, IgG2, IgG3, IgG4, IgA1, and IgA2).

-On the other hand, an analytical technique called mass spectrometry, by which proteins are identified by analysis of their fragments following processing, is an alternative approach to the identification and quantification of SARS-CoV-2 proteins and anti-SARS-CoV-2 antibodies.
-It too, however, comes with a set of limitations, including relatively poor test sensitivity Diagnostic sensitivity is a measure of a test’s capacity to correctly diagnose a positive result. and false negatives.
+On the other hand, an analytical technique called mass spectrometry, by which proteins are identified through their unique fragments is an alternative approach to the identification and quantification of SARS-CoV-2 proteins and anti-SARS-CoV-2 antibodies.
+Mass spectrometry, however, comes with some limitations, including relatively poor sensitivity.

-The authors propose that the combination of immunoassays with mass spectrometry provides many advantages over the use of either method alone.
-Further development of these techniques may enable improvement of existing serological diagnostic tests for SARS-CoV-2, novel mutant strains, and other viruses and bacteria, as well as providing a means for comprehensive investigation of various antigen-antibody subclass combinations, which assist in understanding the breadth of an individual’s immune response.
+Overall, the authors propose that the combination of immunoenrichment with mass spectrometry provides many advantages over the use of either method alone.
+Further development of the combined method may enable improvement of existing serological diagnostic tests for SARS-CoV-2, novel mutant strains, and other viruses and bacteria, as well as providing a means for a comprehensive investigation of various antigen-antibody subclass combinations, which assist in understanding the breadth of an individual’s immune response.